Thank you for taking a chance for the rest of us

 Doo dah!
 Doo dah! -

-RE: Export Drivers: Linux
+RE: Export Drivers: Linuxposted in IT Discussion

 As you know almost all drivers are a part of the kernel itself.
 There isn't a way to "export" them in the way that you're thinking -- at least not that I'm aware.
 If you installed a package that included a 3rd party hardware driver, perhaps you can just download the rpm or deb file from its repo to back it up.
 Some kernel modules (or groups of kernel modules) are the drivers for some hardware, and you could potentially backup those files to load later.
 I haven't had hardware that has required special kernel modules that would create that situation.